mazimweal/mazimweal.github.io/onto/readme.md

 Emerging Patterns
 ==========
 To bridge the availability gap of patterns for representing disaster knowledge, we identify existing and emerging patterns that can be used to organize disaster knowledge.
-See URL.... for Documentation and Vowl visualization
+Work in progress ...
+Final Ontology to be loaded soon with emerging patterns--- URL   https://mazimweal.github.io/onto/documentation/index-en.html#desc